-Centered on a broad liberal arts education, this major introduces students to the academic study of religion in global, ecumenical, and inter-religious context.
-Through the study of sacred texts and scriptures, theology, philosophy of religion, ecclesiastical history, and religious and social ethics, students examine the essential role that religion plays in the political, economic, and cultural arenas of human life.
+This major offers rigorous study of religion, theology, and ethics in global, ecumenical, and inter-religious context.
+Through the study of sacred texts and scriptures, systematic and philosophical theology, ecumenical theology, philosophy of religion, ecclesiastical history, and religious and social ethics, students examine the essential role that Christianity (especially Catholicism, but also Protestantism and Eastern Orthodoxy) and non-Christian religions (especially Judaism, Islam, Buddhism, and Hinduism) play in the political, economic, and cultural arenas of human life.
 Post-graduation, the possibilities are endless.
-This degree is an excellent foundation for graduate school — including programs in theology, religious education and seminary studies — but what you learn about religion and human life is critically useful in many fields: law, medicine/nursing, politics, business, international relations, conflict resolution, education, non-profit/NGO administration, and social work.
+This degree is an excellent foundation for law school, medical school, and graduate studies in theology and ethics, religious education, and seminary studies.
+But what you learn about religion and human life is critically useful in many other fields: nursing, politics, business, technology, international relations, conflict resolution, education, non-profit/NGO administration, and social work.

 What Makes Seton Hall Special?